schlossman/PBPK_Model_Template_Mod/README.md

 # PBPK_Model_Template_Mod
-Version of the PBPK Model Template project created to work with the "MCSimMod"" modeling package, Paul Schlosser, December, 2025.
+Version of the PBPK Model Template project created to work with the "MCSimMod" modeling package, Paul Schlosser, December, 2025.

 Descriptive help files are provided in the "Documentation" folder.
-These are R-markdown (.Rmd) files that can "Knit"ed to create html or pdf versions for easier reading.
+These are R-markdown (.Rmd) files that can be "Knit"ed to create html or pdf versions for easier reading.

 To use the included R functions, R libraries "MCSimMod" and "readxl" (and dependent